 Halloween Candy Bark

-Halloween candy bark is a fun treat that takes minutes to make.
-Sprinkle leftover Halloween candy over melted chocolate, chill and serve!
+Halloween candy bark is a great way to use leftover Halloween candy.
+This treat that takes minutes to make.
+Just sprinkle chopped candy over melted chocolate, chill and serve!

 Halloween Candy Bark